USE CASES

 Market Entry & Country Due Diligence

-At a glance
+At a Glance

 Primary users

-Corporate strategy, risk, and market entry teams
+Corporate strategy, enterprise risk, market-entry, and investment teams

 Decision cycle